PredicateLabs/predicate-operator/README.md

 ### Prerequisites
 * Docker installed on your machine.
 * A Classic GitHub Personal Access Token (PAT) with packages permissions.
 Create a PAT [here](https://github.com/settings/tokens). (**NOTE**: must be a classic token with all packages and workflow permissions enabled)
+* A Goerli account registered with Eigenlayer as an operator (see [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)).

 ### Steps
 1. Authenticate with GitHub Container Registry: